-Payee can make an application in Form 13 to AO in following manner:
+The Payee can make an application in Form 13 to AO in the following manner:

-- An application can be made online by payee whose AO is situated in regions of Mumbai, Tamil Nadu and Karnataka.
+- Online: An application can be made online by the payee.
 It is advised that payee/ taxpayer files complete and correct details required for processing the application.
-Once application is processed and AO is satisfied with the application he will issue the certificate.
-This Certificate is only valid for the specified deductors and hence only those deductors can deduct tax at lower rate and not all the deductors.
+Once an application is processed and AO is satisfied with the application he will issue the certificate.
+This Certificate is only valid for the specified deductors and hence only those deductors can deduct tax at a lower rate and not all the deductors.